ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 The pre-registration data can be downloaded only for that particular registration center, where the pre-registration data download is initiated

 It is possible to download the pre-registration data from current date plus 1 to current date plus 7.
-This date range should be configurable
+This date range is  configurable

 The downloaded pre-registration data overwrites the previously downloaded data for the same pre-registration ID